 - Add in batches to a blender and transfer to another pot or container.

-- Reheat, adjust seasonings if needed and serve
+- Reheat, stir in the cream and adjust seasonings if needed and serve